Ant1r/ofxPof/README.md

 make run
 </pre>

-Optionally, you can build the example with Codeblocks : open the Code::Blocks .cbp and hit F9 to build.
+Optionally, you can build the example with Codeblocks : open the exampleStandalone.cbp and hit F9 to build.

+### OSX

+Open the XCode project and run.

-### Others
+### others

 You should be able to generate the project files for your OS with the help of OF's projectGenerator.